-Beverly Hills launched the Beverly Hills Homeless Outreach Team (BHOT); formerly CLASP (Changing Lives and Sharing Places) to provide Homeless Outreach and Engagement starting in 2008.
-The program provides street outreach workers (through Step Up On Second) to assess the needs of homeless individuals in the City, provide case management, and to refer them to the appropriate services and shelter.
-Shelter is offered through People Assisting the Homeless (PATH), in which the City funds 1,500 shelter bed nights on an annual basis.
-The City is also partnering with Step Up on Second to provide 30 units of Permanent Supportive Housing and up to 280 nights of motel stays for the unhoused per year, for the next 10 years (through 2033).

-Through its Community Assistance Grant Program, the City funds a variety of service organizations that serve the unhoused and persons at risk of homelessness.
-These organizations/programs include the All Saints Homeless Assistance & Home Again Program, the Westside Food Bank, the Los Angeles Free Clinic (Saban), and Maple Counseling Center.
+Beverly Hills launched the Beverly Hills Homeless Outreach Team (BHOT); formerly_CLASP (Changing Lives and Sharing Places) to provide_Homeless Outreach and Engagement starting in 2008.
+The program pro Deleted: Program outreach workers (through Step Up On Second) to assess the needs of homeless individuals in the City, provide case management, and to refer them to the appropriate services and shelter.
+Shelter is offered through People Assisting the Homeless (PATH), in which the City funds 1,500 shelte Deleted: funded by on an annual basis.
+The City is also partnering with Step Up or Deleted: to provide approximately provide 30 units of Permanent Supportive Housing and up to 280 nig Deleted: per year. stays for the unhoused per year, for the next 10 years (through 203 Through its Community Assistance Grant Program, the City funds service organizations that serve the unhoused and persons Deleted : homeless homelessness.
+These organizations/programs include the All Saints Homeless Assistance & Home Again P rogram, the Westside Food Bank, the Deleted: , Free Clinic, (Saban), and Maple, Counseling Center.
+Deleted: the Deleted: Mental Health